How to Teach a Dog to Stop Mouthing and Nipping

 For this Omaha training session we worked with Athena, a one-year-old Chocolate Lab mix that was recently adopted into a new family.
 Her guardian set up a dog behavior training session to learn how to teach a dog to stop mouthing and nipping.
 We also worked with Athena on listening to commands and to stop her from feeling anxious around new dogs.

 I was surprised by the lack of initial mouthing at the door.
 Dogs are usually most excited when guests arrive.
 They often nip and mouth when they are overly excited.
+Obviously having treats in my hand helped.
+But her guardian reported that greeting people wasnt the times she did her dog mouthing or dog nipping.

 Why do Dogs Mouth and Nip?